On the asymptotic dimension of the curve complex: Introduction

 Recall that a metric space $X$ has asymptotic dimension $\leq n$ provided for every $R>0$ there exists a cover of $X$ by uniformly bounded sets so that every metric $R$-ball in $X$ intersects at most $n+1$ elements of the cover.

-Bowditch's finiteness theorem was nonconstructive and as a result Bell and Fujiwara were not able write any explicit upper bounds on the asymptotic dimension of $\mathcal C(\Sigma)$.
-More recently, Richard Webb \cite{webb} gave a constructive proof of Bowditch's theorem and gave an explicit upper bound, exponential in the complexity of the surface, to the asymptotic dimension of $\mathcal C(\Sigma)$.
+Bowditch's finiteness theorem was nonconstructive and as a result Bell and Fujiwara were not able to derive any explicit upper bounds on the asymptotic dimension of $\mathcal C(\Sigma)$.
+More recently, Richard Webb \cite{webb} gave a constructive proof of Bowditch's theorem and gave an explicit upper bound, exponential in the complexity of the surface, on the asymptotic dimension of $\mathcal C(\Sigma)$.

 Asymptotic dimension of any visual $\delta$-hyperbolic space $X$ is closely related to the topology of its Gromov boundary $\partial X$.
 Buyalo \cite{buyalo} introduced the notion of the {\it capacity dimension} of a metric space and showed that $\asdim X\leq \capdim \partial X+1$, where $\partial X$ is equipped with a visual metric.
 (In the context of this paper, capacity dimension is the same as the Assouad-Nagata dimension).
 Subsequently, Buyalo-Lebedeva \cite{buyalo-lebedeva} showed that when $X$ is a hyperbolic group, then equality holds above, and moreover, $\capdim\partial X=\dim \partial X$.